ThanushaGali/TrailCoders/README.md

 Tools: GitHub, Postman, VS Code

-## Conclusion
+## 🎯 Conclusion

-GigShield transforms insurance from a reactive claim-based system into a proactive, real time income protection platform.
+GigShield transforms traditional insurance into a proactive, AI-driven income protection system for quick commerce delivery workers.

-It ensures that delivery workers are financially protected against unpredictable disruptions, enabling income stability in an uncertain working environment.
+By leveraging hyperlocal risk analysis, real-time monitoring, and a zero-touch claim process, the platform ensures instant financial support during unexpected disruptions.

+With a simple weekly pricing model and intelligent fraud detection, GigShield provides a reliable and scalable solution to protect the livelihoods of gig workers in an unpredictable environment.